Selenium

 6. Multiple Windows and Tabs Management

-• While testing the software testers have to switch across multiple windows, tabs, or applications in a single test flow.
+While testing, software testers must switch between multiple windows, tabs, or applications in a single test flow.

-• In the earlier versions on Selenium, it was not easy to manage multiple windows or tabs as it required testers to create a new Web Driver object.
+• In the earlier versions of Selenium, it was not easy to manage multiple windows or tabs, as it required testers to create a new Web Driver object.
 Post which used to switch to the new window (or tab) using the unique WindowHandle to perform subsequent actions in that window (or tab).

 • But this has improved in Selenium 4.
 The latest version of Selenium comes with a new API – newWindow that allows testers to create and switch to a new window/tab without creating a new WebDriver object in a single test flow or session.